 Apple has paid a South Korean user one million won to settle a complaint arising from unauthorized iPhone collection of that user's location information.
 This is the first time the Cupertino outfit has made such a payout.
-Although the amount involved is miniscule – ₩1m converts to just under $950 – what's important is the fact …
+Although the amount involved is miniscule – ₩1m converts to just under $950 – what's important is the …

 Seriously?
 A Korean lawyer won a privacy case for less than $1000 payout in a Korean court?
 Was it even worth his time? or the reporter's?

 The South Koreans didn't even raid Apple's offices, unlike Google Korea who has had that privilege twice already.
 Sounds like there's a really strong case here.

 The $1000 payout may help set a precedent for a class action suit.

 Should have asked for one... hundred... billion... won!

 The Korean version of "Who wants to be a Millionaire" must be boring if a million won isn't even a Grand in GBP...

 "Apple Korea did not respond to the ruling.
 Following the decision, Apple Korea had refused to pay compensation.
 The court seized 1 million won from Apple Korea's bank account for payment of compensation to the complainant after deducting 2,000 won in remittance fees."